August Borsig: Personal life and death

-Further history of the company
+Posthumous history of the Borsig Werke

-After the death of August Borsig, the company was led and expanded by his son August Julius Albert Borsig.
+After his death, the company was led and expanded by his son Albert Borsig.

 On the occasion of the completion of the 1000th locomotive, a large celebration with many prominent guests was held, among them the explorer Alexander von Humboldt.
 At this time, the company that had started out with 50 workers, had 2800 employees.
 It continued its expansion, and moved some part of its production to Zabrze in Silesia in 1862.
 In 1872, Borsig was the largest locomotive producer in Europe.
 Albert Borsig co-founded the Maschinenfabrik Deutschland on the Köln-Mindener Eisenbahn line in Dortmund but the most successful chapter in the Borsig business history ended with Albert's death in 1878.

 The company continued to be led mostly by Borsig family members and continued to build large numbers of locomotives, but it began to lose market share to other traffic-related companies.
 The company moved to Tegel, a former suburb of Berlin.
 The works was inaugurated in 1898.
 The Tegel works area was one of the most modern facilities in Germany at that time.
 It had its own harbour where the ships brought the material for the locomotives.
 The works itself had long road with every production step at its place.
 The end of this production lane was the BORSIG Gate.
 The brand new locomotives left the works through this gate.
 The company also developed new products that are still part of the current manufacturing program: pressure vessels and compressors.
 The Great Depression made an end the success of BORSIG as a private company.
 By 1930, the company was on the verge of liquidation, the locomotive business was saved by a merger with AEG.
 Borsig built a number of famous locomotives, among which was the world speed record holder DRG Class 05, the first steam locomotive to hit 200 km/h.
 The last of a total of 16,352 locomotives was built in 1954.
 The rest of the company went to Rheinmetall.

-BORSIG today

 After World War II, the company was called Borsig AG, owned by Rheinmetall (as Rheinmetall-Borsig) and later by VIAG, a company owned by the German Federal Republic.
-In 1970, Borsig was sold to the private company Deutsche Babcock AG, later known as Babcock Borsig AG.
+In 1970, Borsig was sold to the private company Deutsche Babcock AG, later known as Babcock Borsig AG, industrial steam boilers and nuclear power equipment.

+21st century

 In July 2002, Borsig had to reorganize due to the insolvency of its parent company, Babcock Borsig AG, Oberhausen.

-In 2004, Borsig bought ZM Zwickauer Maschinenfabrik, a manufacturer of reciprocating compressors and blowers, today known as BORSIG ZM Compression GmbH, situated in Meerane/Saxony.
+In 2004, Borsig bought ZM Zwickauer Maschinenfabrik, a manufacturer of reciprocating compressors and blowers, today known as BORSIG ZM Compression GmbH, situated in Meerane, Saxony.

 In 2006, Borsig bought the industrial boiler manufacturer DIM KWE, today BORSIG Boiler Systems GmbH.

 Today the BORSIG Group consists of six companies: